ranieremenezes/easyfermi/README.md

 - Installing easyfermi:
 <pre><code>pip install --no-deps easyfermi</code></pre>

+- (ONLY FOR WINDOWS) Installing libgl1 package:
+<pre><code>sudo apt-get install libgl1</code></pre>

-Note: A virtual environment is a general tool for safely installing the dependencies of an application without inadvertently replacing existing versions that may be needed by other applications or programs.
+Note: A virtual environment is an important tool for safely installing the dependencies of an application without inadvertently replacing existing versions that may be needed by other applications or programs.

 # Uninstalling